 Joint ventures are generally undertaken by two or more companies or businesses.
 To meet the strategic goals along with fruitful usage of limited resources and to gain maximum economic benefit, two businesses come together to form a new single entity termed a joint venture.
 Joint ventures allow the two-business access the new emerging markets as well as utilize the economies of scale to their full potential and, at the same time, mitigate the potential risks arising out of the new project.

 The special purpose vehicle is generally formed by two or more investors rather than two or more businesses.
 It is generally utilized for funding requirements and has separate legal status.
 These are generally formed from the asset transfers of the parent company, and it helps mitigate the financial risks of the parent company.

 - It allows the business to access capital markets easily.

 - It helps in the securitization of assets.

-- It can be created with ease provided all the compliance and regulatory norms of government are met out.
+- It can be created with ease, provided all the compliance and regulatory norms of the government are met.

 - The interest rates applicable to bonds that are securitized are generally lower than the traditional corporate bonds issued by the main business.

 - The assets of parent companies are safeguarded by the creation of a special-purpose vehicle.

 - When the parent company faces financial risk, the special purpose vehicles could be utilized to reduce the credit risk for the stakeholders.